xebia/essentials/focused-interfaces.md

 ### Samples

 Java Collection API is a good example on interface segregation.
-Classes can depend on Collection, List , Set, SortedSet etc depending on what type of collection they want to use.
-If eveything was bundled in a single interface then any change to that interface would mean a ripple effect in all collection classes.
+Classes can depend on Collection, List , Set, SortedSet etc. depending on what type of collection they want to use.
+If everything was bundled in a single interface then any change to that interface would mean a ripple effect in all collection classes.
 All types of Lists maintain a high cohesion.
 Client code is dependent on minimal interface required.

 ### References